Guinness Foreign Extra Stout: Asia

 Sales of Guinness in South East Asia amounted to over £100 million in 2012-13.
 FES (6.8% ABV) is brewed and distributed in Malaysia by Heineken Malaysia Berhad.
 The Malaysian variant is distributed throughout most of South East Asia.
 The brew was reduced in ABV from 8 to 6.8% in 2008, and further reduced to 5.5% ABV from 2016, in response to changes in alcohol duty.
 Malaysia is the largest Asian market for Guinness, where, in 2012, the brand grew by between 10 and 15 per cent.
 In Singapore, FES is brewed and distributed by Asia Pacific Breweries.
 In Indonesia, Guinness is brewed to 4.9% ABV by PT Multi Bintang (a subsidiary of Asia Pacific Breweries), and is distributed by PT Dima Indonesia.
 In China, small amounts of FES are sold, where it is positioned as a premium priced import in upmarket bars.

+Americas

+FES is also brewed under license by Commonwealth Brewery (CBL) in the Bahamas, a Heineken N.V. subsidiary.
+It is the number 1 selling Stout in The Bahamas.
+The Commonwealth Brewery in Nassau began brewing the stout in 1987.

 Other markets

 FES was sold and then withdrawn in the UK in 1976 as Guinness XXX Extra Strong Stout; it returned in 1994 when interest in craft beer increased.
 The beer was again withdrawn from the UK market, returning in 2003 to cater for the increasing African diaspora.
 The British market is supplied with both the Irish and the Nigerian brewed variants of the beer, the latter of which has annual sales of £2 million.
 Official imports of FES into the US were resumed in 2010, following a resurgent interest in craft beer; this was after a period of grey imports, predominantly for African and Caribbean expatriates.